Waynexia888/Java-Developer/Core Java/Collections.md

 // if override equals using color field. aSet.size() will be 1.
 Try it.
 ```
 ### Collections - Map
-- An object that maps keys to values.
+- map is an interface, it contains key value pairs.
 A map cannot contain duplicate keys; each key can map to at most one value.
 - HashMap
+  - hashmap is a class, it implements the map interface
   - In order to make it fast to locate the key-value pair in O(1) time complexity of data retrieval and saving. ***Hahsmap internally uses an array of linkedlist.***
   - Each element in this array is a bucket.
 Hashmap uses the ***hashcode()*** method to calculate the index of the target bucket.
   - After finding the bucket, it uses the ***equals()*** method to check if there is duplicate key.